Goldfish42/SRFastScrollButtons/README.md

 3. [Jam out with Strong Bad!](https://homestarrunner.com/assets/sbemails/sounds/scrollsong3_10.mp3)

 ## Known Issues
-* Functional: Scrolling with thumbsticks seem to not be working correctly.
+* Functional: Scrolling with thumbsticks seems to be only partially working.
 Rely on the arrows for now.
 * Cosmetic: Scrolling with the controller thumbstick always gives animation appearance that the list is scrolling down, even if it's actually scrolling up.
 * Cosmetic: At the very top or bottom of the song list, the appropriate buttons do not become disabled.